actions-marketplace-validations/mihinduranasinghe_WSO2-APIManager-Cloud-CICD-Beta/README.md

 ### `PostmanCollectionTestFile`

+**Not Compulsory** Postman collection file should be stored in "Testing" directory.
-**Not Compulsory** Here you can give a postman collection file to test the API before publishing into production tenant
+Here you can give the postman collection file name to test the API before publishing into targetted tenant

 ## Example usage